sf-wdi-19-20/modules/w7_d1_3_evening_writeup/README.md

 ## Lab

-Continue the continue [Apartment Lab](https://github.com/sf-wdi-19-20/w7_apartment_lab_sql) you began working on this afternoon.
+Continue the [Apartment Lab](https://github.com/sf-wdi-19-20/w7_apartment_lab_sql) you began working on this afternoon.

 References: